-of students agreed that they can apply their strengths as a first-generation student after Founding Scholars incoming students participated in 2019, the first year of Founding Scholars
+of students agreed that they could apply their strengths as a first-generation student after Founding Scholars incoming students participated in 2019, the first year of Founding Scholars

 $75 per participant.
 The program fee will be charged to your student account in August.
-The fee will cover program supplies, t-shirt, and snacks.
-We will provide food for activities that are off-campus, away from dining halls.
+The fee will cover program supplies, t-shirts, and snacks.
+We will provide food for off-campus activities away from dining halls.

 We do not want program fees to be a barrier to participation.
 Fee waivers are available for those who express financial need.
 If you have questions about fee waivers, please reach out to the Founding Scholars team at [email protected]